 The owners of the plant, instead of working with the citizens to try to solve the problem, decided to fill a federal lawsuit against the ordinance.
 The result was that the City Hall had to withdraw the ordinance.
 According to the Mayor of the city "We did do away with our local ordinance because, according to their argument, state law would prevail anyway," Horton said.

 Unfortunately, this facility has just air scrubbers and a chemical program to combat odours.
-These systems have odour abatement efficiencies not higher than 60% in the best of the cases for animal byproduct rendering plants.
+These systems have low odour abatement efficiencies for animal byproduct rendering plants.
 That is, chemical scrubbing will not do the job in rendering plants with odour complaints... it won't.

 According to the owners, they have "invested hundreds of thousands of dollars in mechanical upgrades to the plant and on consultants whose speciality is odour control."
 This is probably not accurate: they have invested money in H2S control, which is not quite the same than odour control.
 With a tuned chemical scrubbing you may have a high efficiency of hydrogen sulfide removal, but you will still get a very significant odour load at the outlet.
 The odorants here are incondensable COVs that are hardly oxidized by scrubbing.

 The company argued that the ordinance, which targeted the company despite no judicial determination that the plant constituted a nuisance, denied the company due process.
 It also noted that the plant has always been properly licensed and has complied with air and water quality permits from the state Department of Environmental Quality and the U.S. Department of Agriculture.